Marco Bezzecchi

-Marco Bezzecchi (born 12 November 1998) is an Italian Grand Prix motorcycle racer, competing for Mooney VR46 Racing Team in the 2023 MotoGP World Championship.
+Marco Bezzecchi (born 12 November 1998) is an Italian Grand Prix motorcycle racer, competing for Aprilia Racing in the 2025 MotoGP World Championship.

 Career

 Junior career

 Bezzecchi won the Italian Moto3 championship in 2015, and also made his debut in the 2015 FIM CEV Moto3 Junior World Championship that season.
 He ended the year 16th in the standings, with 29 points, finishing in the top-10 on three occasions.
 The 2016 FIM CEV Moto3 Junior World Championship was very similar for him, finishing in the top-10 three times, this time scoring 31 points, enough for 18th in the standings.

 Moto3 World Championship

 Bezzecchi made his debut in the 2015 Moto3 World Championship, with two wild-card appearances, finishing 26th in Qatar, and retiring in his home Grand Prix of Italy.

 Mahindra Racing (2016)

-In the 2016 season, he again competed in two races, retiring in Austria and finishing 24th in Great Britain.
+In the 2016 season, Bezzecchi again competed in two races, retiring in Austria and finishing 24th in Great Britain.